fulviabuonanno/design-tokens-wizards/README.md

     When you're done, the wizard:

     - Exports tokens in Tokens Studio JSON format (HEX by default)
-    - Offers to convert tokens to RGB, RGBA, and/or HSL
+    - Offers to convert tokens to RGB, RGBA, HSL, and/or OKLCH
     - Generates CSS and SCSS files for each format
     - Cleans up unused files